gui2de/ppol6818-group-poverty/ToC/02_outputs/theory_of_change.md

   - Total income received per month
 - **Income Change:**
   - Changes in household income and poverty rates

+In order to understand the impact of our UBI on welfare in Malawi, we will conduct seven surveys over the course of the 12-year intervention to both our treatment and control groups.
+These surveys would be conducted at baseline and at the 6 month mark, 1 year mark, 3 year mark, 6 year mark, 9 year mark, and the 12 year mark after the last cash transfer has been distributed.
+In these surveys, we will ask questions that measure whether the indicators we are interested in change as a result of the cash transfer.
+Our indicators are listed below:

 ### Intermediate Indicators
 - What indicators will be used to measure outcomes?